RedPenguin100/ASOdesign/README.md

 2. Install python3.11
 3. Install miniconda
 4. Create miniconda environment
-5. Install dependencies using the miniconda environment `conda env create -f environment.yml`
+5. Install dependencies using the miniconda environment `conda env create -f environment.yml`.
+This is not super quick but it does the job
 6. Activate the environment: `conda activatae aso_design`
 7. "Install" the `asodesigner` package as `conda develop .`
 8. Run `pytest` from the project root.
 If it works, then the setup is done!